cdelker/ziafont/README.md

 Ziafont supports fonts with TrueType glyph outlines contained in a "glyf" table in the font (these fonts typically have a .ttf extensions), or fonts with a "CFF " table (typically with a .otf extension).
 Kerning adjustment and glyph substitution are supported if the font has a "GPOS" table.

 Documentation is available at [readthedocs](https://ziafont.readthedocs.io).
-There is also an [online demo](https://cdelker.github.io/pyscript/ziafont.html) of Glyph rendering using Ziafont.
+There is also an [online demo](https://cdelker.github.io/pyscript/ziafont.html).